Ariosoma sokotranum

 Ariosoma sokotranum is an eel in the family Congridae (conger/garden eels).
 It was described by Emma Stanislavovna Karmovskaya.
 It is a marine, deep water-dwelling eel which is known from Sokotra Island (from which its species epithet is derived), in the western Indian Ocean.

 Info

-Ariosoma Sokotranum is a bathydemersal marine eel, usually found between 395-420 meters below the waters surface.
-Ariosoma Sokotranum was discovered in 1991 by Emma Stanislavovna Karmovskaya she described it as a new species of conger eel (congridae).
+Ariosoma Sokotranum is a bathydemersal marine eel, usually found between 395-420 meters below the water's surface.
+Ariosoma Sokotranum was discovered in 1991 by Emma Stanislavovna Karmovskaya.
+She described it as a new species of conger eel (congridae).
 Arisoma Sokotranum can only be found in the western Indian Ocean.
-The Ariosoma has between 136 - 141 vertebrae has a dark edge along the unpaired fins and light coloured pectoral fins with the branchial chamber in the region of the operculum dark.
-Ariosoma Sokotranum's dorsal fin originates slightly anterior to base of the pectorals.
+The Ariosoma has between 136 - 141 vertebrae with a dark edge along the unpaired fins and light-coloured pectoral fins, with the branchial chamber in the region of the operculum dark.
+Ariosoma Sokotranum's dorsal fin originates slightly anterior to the base of the pectorals.